Current as of: December 21, 2024 - 09:43

 ATM Availability

-There are no banks or ATMs in the mountains.
-There are bank facilities in the arrivals hall at Sofia Airport, but these are typically closed at the weekends.
-If you plan to exchange cash, please make sure you obtain Bulgarian lev in your home country.
+Although there are ATMs in the arrivals hall at Sofia Airport, there are no banks or ATMs in Yagodina.
+If you plan to use cash, obtain Bulgarian lev in advance (while still in your home country).

 If ordering your Bulgarian currency, it’s better to request smaller denomination notes.
 Shops and restaurants in Bulgaria rarely have much small change and often refuse to accept larger denomination notes.
 Euros will not be accepted.